The petroglyphs of Tanbaly Tas in the Altyn-Emel National Park are rock paintings of the Bronze, Iron and Middle Ages.

 Studying of rock paintings is like visiting of an open-air museum of antiquity, an opportunity to dive into centuries.
 Touching the images carved in stone, it is hard to believe that the unknown master who worked on them lived in times before our era.
 It is amazing that nature has preserved these works of art, despite the destructive influence of time.

-In order to get to the Tanbaly Tas petroglyphs, you need to drive into the national park via Checkpoint 1 from the village of Shengeldy.
+To get to the Tanbaly Tas petroglyphs, you need to drive into the national park via Checkpoint 1 from the village of Shengeldy.

 The gorges of the Sholak mountains, the western end of Dzhungarian Alatau, where petroglyphs are located, are very picturesque and secluded places that attract scientists, researchers of local flora and fauna, birdwatchers and mountain trekking enthusiasts.